0xOnyx/42_ft_transcendence/README.md

 ## Running locally (docker)

 To run the whole project with docker :
 - Create an application on the 42 Intranet.
-Redirect on http://localhost/api/auth/callback
+Redirect on http://localhost/api/auth/callback or similar url
 - Create the following file `backend/.env`
 ```
 DATABASE_URL="postgresql://postgres:mysecretpassword@postgres:5432/transcendence?schema=public&connect_timeout=1000"